Chart Color Schemes

 Educational attainment in Agnes Water aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area has university qualification rates of 18.6%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 12.9%, followed by postgraduate qualifications (3.1%) and graduate diplomas (2.6%).
-Trade and technical skills are prominent, with 48.3% of residents aged 15+ holding vocational credentials - advanced diplomas (11.2%) and certificates (37.1%).
+The area's university qualification rate is 18.6%, significantly lower than the Australian average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives in the region.
+Bachelor degrees are the most common at 12.9%, followed by postgraduate qualifications (3.1%) and graduate diplomas (2.6%).
+Vocational credentials are prominent, with 48.3% of residents aged 15+ holding such qualifications – advanced diplomas at 11.2% and certificates at 37.1%.

 Frequently Asked Questions - Education